Giorgos Kamaras: Club career

 Giorgos Kamaras was born in 1929 in Kato Patisia, but his origin was from Roumeli and the village of Mousounitsa.
 His younger brother was Aristidis Kamaras.
 He spent his childhood in Athens and grew up in the fields of Nea Filadelfeia.
 Before he turned 15, he made his first football steps with the team of Chalkidona.
 Later, having too much confidence in his abilities, he went to be tested at AEK Athens, but things did not turn out pleasantly for him.

-Despite the fact that his performance was excellent, the then coach of the club, Giorgos Daispangos rejected him because of his height.
+Despite the fact that his performance was excellent, the then manager of the club, Georgios Daispangos rejected him because of his height.
 His frustration was great, but even greater was his desire to prove his worth.
-So, a few months later he signed for Apollon Athens, where having coach Romylos Fronimidis, within a year, he managed to play in the men's team.
+So, a few months later he signed for Apollon Athens, where having manager Romylos Fronimidis, within a year, he managed to play in the men's team.
 "Kamaras" is a nickname that his teammates gave to Apollo a little later, due to his long pass that made an arch in its orbit.

 The position in which he emerged was that of a striker and despite his lack of height he managed to make an impressive career.
 He made his debut as a key player in Apollon's squad on 25 March 1948 in a friendly match against Olympiacos at Georgios Karaiskakis Stadium.
 The game ended in a 0–0 draw and Kamaras was impressive.
 Since then, his place in the starting lineup was almost secured.
 This was followed by 16 consecutive years of service and presence in the team of the "Light Brigade" with which he associated his name.
 Throughout the 1950s and early 1960s, he was Apollon's greatest threat to the opposing defenses.
 Kamaras finished 2nd in the top scorers of the Greek championship in the 1959–60 season, the first of the Greek nationwide league, scoring 19 goals, while scoring the same number of goals in 26 games, he was 3rd for the 1961–62 season, leading Apollon to 3rd place, the club's best performance, so far in the Greek championship.
 He was also the top scorer in the Greek Cup in 1952.